Forecasting high-dimensional functional time series with dual-factor structures: Abstract

 \section{Abstract}

-This paper proposes a two-fold factor model for high-dimensional functional time series (HDFTS), which enables the modeling and forecasting of multi-population mortality under the functional data framework.
-The proposed model first decomposes the HDFTS into functional time series with lower dimensions (common feature) and a system of basis functions specific to different cross-sections (heterogeneity).
-Then the lower-dimensional common functional time series are further reduced into low-dimensional scalar factor matrices.
-The dimensionally reduced factor matrices can reasonably convey useful information in the original HDFTS.
-All the temporal dynamics contained in the original HDFTS are extracted to facilitate forecasting.
-The proposed model can be regarded as a general case of several existing functional factor models.
-Through a Monte Carlo simulation, we demonstrate the performance of the proposed method in model fitting.
-In an empirical study of the Japanese subnational age-specific mortality rates, we show that the proposed model produces more accurate point and interval forecasts in modeling multi-population mortality than those existing functional factor models.
-The financial impact of the improvements in forecasts is demonstrated through comparisons in life annuity pricing practices. \\
+We propose a dual-factor model for high-dimensional functional time series (HDFTS) that considers multiple populations.
+The HDFTS is first decomposed into a collection of functional time series (FTS) in a lower dimension and a group of population-specific basis functions.
+The system of basis functions describes cross-sectional heterogeneity, while the reduced-dimension FTS retains most of the information common to multiple populations.
+The low-dimensional FTS is further decomposed into a product of common functional loadings and a matrix-valued time series that contains the most temporal dynamics embedded in the original HDFTS.
+The proposed general-form dual-factor structure is connected to several commonly used functional factor models.
+We demonstrate the finite-sample performances of the proposed method in recovering cross-sectional basis functions and extracting common features using simulated HDFTS.
+An empirical study shows that the proposed model produces more accurate point and interval forecasts for subnational age-specific mortality rates in Japan.
+The financial benefits associated with the improved mortality forecasts are translated into a life annuity pricing scheme. \\

 {\bf\textit{Keywords:}} Age-specific mortality forecasting; Factor models; Functional panel data; Functional principal component analysis; Multilevel functional data.

 \spacingset{1.58}